boholder/python_web_server_template/README.md

 and use it on its own logging configuration, by this way we can avoid creating two file logging handlers for one same file.

+The default log file path is `./app.log`, you can change it in the config file with `app.log_file_path` option.

 ## CI

 This project uses [pre-commit](https://pre-commit.com/) to run linters (ruff) and formatters (pyupgrade, ruff-format, codespell),